mapbox/mapnik-vector-tile/README.md

 ## Depends

+ - mapnik-vector-tile >=1.0.x depends on Mapnik >=v3.0.11
- - mapnik-vector-tile >=0.7.x depends on Mapnik v3.0.x (until 3.0.0 is released this means latest mapnik HEAD)
+ - mapnik-vector-tile 1.0.0 to 0.7.x depends on Mapnik v3.0.x (until 3.0.0 is released this means latest mapnik HEAD)
  - mapnik-vector-tile 0.6.x and previous work with Mapnik v2.2.x or v2.3.x
  - You will need `libmapnik` and `mapnik-config` available
  - Protobuf: `libprotobuf` and `protoc`